 Using FileMan, inquire into the OUTPATIENT SITE file (#59), check the NCPDP NUMBER file (#1008), NPI Institution field (#101) and CPRS Order Institution field (#8).

-Ensure that the NCPDP NUMBER is the same as the one that is listed in the ECME Setup-Pharmacies Report (see section 1.1.5 above).
+Ensure that the NCPDP NUMBER is the same as the one that is listed in the ECME Setup-Pharmacies Report (see Section 1.1.5 above).

 Make note of the NPI Institution entry.